Building An Offroad Trailer From Non-Offroad Plans

 Photo acknowledgement – RV Life.

-3. Places (generally) that require some vehicle modifications.
-Raised for added clearance.
+3. Places that require vehicle modifications. – Raised for added ground clearance.
 Bigger than stock tires.
 Lockers, etc..
 See the next photo below.

 Now don’t get crazy with the exceptions.
-Sure, there are plenty of variations where one production vehicle will struggle, and another won’t.
-There are also crazy folks that take nearly stock 4×4’s where they probably should not.
-Let’s just use these 3 categories as a general perspective as we consider the build of an offroad trailer.
+Sure, there are plenty of variations where one production vehicle will struggle, and another will not.
+There are also crazy folks that take nearly stock 4x4s where they probably should not.
+We can use these 3 categories as a general perspective as we consider the build for an offroad trailer.

 Ground Clearance For An Offroad Trailer

 Ground clearance is one of the main factors in where a trailer can safely go.
-It’s not just the clearance, but also where that clearance is.
+It is not just the clearance, but also where the clearance is.
 There is clearance under the axle which is one important place.
 Yet, arguably the more significant clearance for an offroad trailer is approach and departure angles.
 This is one of the reasons that Jeep trailers for rock crawling are often so short.

 With respect to our trailers, we normally consider the road categories 1 and 2 pretty generic.
 All our trailers can do Road condition 1 – with the possible exception of ground clearance for offroad.
 The related approach and departure angles can create trouble in some situations.